by George Huff

 That’s why these just questions are annoying at best, insulting at worst, and almost always disruptive.
 But all CEOs ask them, and I’ll be the first to admit that we aren’t going to break the habit anytime soon.
 We rarely have the context or the visibility to understand how our simple request—just one little blog post!—can bring our marketing team’s workflow to a screeching halt as they shift priorities, reallocate resources, and update schedules.

 CEOs aren’t marketing specialists.
-We don’t know all the nitty-gritty steps that go into executing a strategic marketing plan.
+We don’t know all the detailed steps that go into executing a strategic marketing plan.
 And in some cases, CEOs may not even know that a strategic marketing plan exists.

 After ten years of obsessing about operational efficiency and thousands of conversations with marketing leaders, I’ve come to believe that’s when just questions happen most frequently and cause the most disruption: in the absence of a visible, up-to-date plan.